glampert/debug-draw/README.md

 integrated very easily with Direct3D or OpenGL or any other rendering engine of your choice.
 All that is required is that you provide an implementation for the `dd::RenderInterface` abstract class, which provides Debug Draw with basic methods to draw points, lines and character glyphs.
-The following is what `RenderInterface` looks like:
+The following is what `dd::RenderInterface` looks like:

 ```cpp
 class RenderInterface